LouieMartin/LouieMartin/README.md

 # About me

-My name is LouieMartin, I am a Full Stack Software Engineer 😀!
+My name is LouieMartin, I am a Full Stack Programmer!
-You can contact me at my discord `LouieMartin#6607` or my email at `louie.decierdo@gmail.com`.

 # Tools and Languages